hygull/type-script/README.md

     //Constructor that creates object for Child class constructor(name:string, age:number, isMarried:boolean) {
+        //Passing parameters to Parent's constructor
         super(name, age)
         this.isMarried = isMarried
     }

-    //Method that prints the mariatl status of the current(invoking) object
+    //Method that prints the marital status of the current(invoking) object
     //It is clear that Father is married so only Child need to have this method getMaritalStatus() {
         console.log(`Marital status : ${this.isMarried}`)